MadMod Computing Phone: (203) 748-2960 (Danbury, CT)

 E-mail: David Mawdsley

-1. a new computer from a reputable manufacturer that can run Windows XP Home (no Windows XP Professional after 06/30/08) and Microsoft Office 2007, or
+1. a new computer from a reputable manufacturer that can run Windows XP Professional (Home edition no longer available) from the business divisions of major computer manufacturers is preferred and Microsoft Office 2007, or

-With Ubuntu comes OpenOffice 2.4 which has the usual word processing, spreadsheet, presentation and database tools.
+With Ubuntu comes OpenOffice.org which has the usual word processing, spreadsheet, presentation and database tools.
 The word processor is compatible with Microsoft Word documents (.doc); the spreadsheet is compatible with Microsoft Excel documents (.xls); and the presentation application is compatible with Microsoft PowerPoint files (.ppt).
 Ubuntu is easy to configure with printers, e-mail, web browsing, connecting up USB memory keys and external hard drives.
-Ubuntu 8.04 is full-featured and will work well particularly for the home/office environment. (a neat cost savings too)
+Ubuntu 9.10 is full-featured and will work well particularly for the home/office environment. (a neat cost savings too)

 If your Windows XP computer's hard drive has failed and you have the Windows XP reinstall disk along with the system drivers disk along with your office software, purchase a new hard drive to replace the old drive and reload Windows XP and your other software.
 I'm suggesting that you stay with Windows XP for now if you can.
 (MadMod Computing can help you with this reinstall if you prefer.)